bokusunny/Elaborate/README.md

 A hosting, version controll service of documents.

 ## Description
-`Elaborate` is a SPA mainly with React.js and firebase.
-It allows writers or those who want to develop documents effectively to host their docs centralizedly and controll versions of them.
+`Elaborate` is created by diverting the idea of Git into document development.
+It enables to host their documents centralizedly and to control their versions.
 In the progress is enabling you to collaborate on the same documents simultaneously and without overriding each other’s work.
+This application is for not only writers and coders but everyone who'd like to "elaborate" their documents.
 ## Demo
 > TODO: β版完成時にここにDemoのgifを貼る.